 I took a Kaplan course offered at Howard University, which offered a lot of online resources, from practice questions and tests, to videos, and online versions of the study guides.
 But the course was focused on test-taking strategy, and I wanted more emphasis on content.
 I created a study plan on my own.
-My main goal, or something that was important, was to try to master all the content—as I was studying, making sure I was reinforcing it with practice questions.
+My main goal, or something that was important, was to try to master all the content.
+As I was studying, I made sure I was reinforcing it with practice questions.
 While most of the content was in the first half of those 8 weeks, I was practicing at all times.

-I have a background in debate so I was comfortable making and dissecting arguments on a variety of topics and this really helped with the Critical Analysis and Reasoning Skills [CARS] section.
+I have a background in debate, so I was comfortable making and dissecting arguments on a variety of topics and this really helped with the Critical Analysis and Reasoning Skills [CARS] section.
 Since that section came naturally to me, I spent most of my time focusing on the other areas of the exam.
 I memorized formulas, used flash cards, watched videos, and went through question banks.

-Studying for the MCAT exam was intense, but I kind of enjoyed it.
+Studying for the MCAT® exam was intense, but I kind of enjoyed it.

 Top tips for preparation

-- If possible, take some time to dedicate to ONLY studying for the MCAT exam.
+- If possible, take some time to dedicate to only studying for the MCAT exam.
 Multitasking while studying for the exam is really hard.
-Give yourself enough time to study, at least 4-5 weeks full time.
+Give yourself enough time to study, at least 4-5 weeks full-time.